DevAquin/demo/README.md

   Learnig Github

-  1 - i know how to push modifications to GitHub
+  1 - I know how to push modifications to GitHub